Update to be published in Autumn 2020

 Transcription refers to the physical processes of handwriting or typing, and spelling.

-Pupils’ writing can be improved by teaching them to effectively plan and monitor their writing.
+Pupils’ writing can be improved by teaching them to successfully plan and monitor their writing.
+Producing quality writing is a process not a single event.
 Teaching a number of different strategies is likely to help, depending on the current skills of the writer.

-Teachers could introduce these strategies using modelling and structured support, which should be strategically reduced as a child progresses until the child is capable of completing the activity independently.
+Teachers should introduce these strategies using modelling and structured support, which should be gradually reduced as a child progresses until the child is capable of completing the activity independently.

-Reading comprehension can be improved by teaching pupils specific strategies that they can apply to both check how well they comprehend what they read, and overcome barriers to comprehension.
+eading comprehension can be improved by teaching pupils specific strategies to check how well they comprehend, and to improve comprehension in sections of text that present difficulties.

-Teachers could introduce these strategies using modelling and structured support, which should be strategically reduced as a child progresses until the child is capable of completing the activity independently.
+Teachers could introduce these strategies using modelling and structured support, which should be strategically reduced as a child progresses until they are capable of completing the activity independently.

-The following should be considered when teaching a phonics programme:
+Consider the following when teaching a phonics programme: